-The Portfolio seeks maximum real return, consistent with preservation of real capital and prudent investment management.
+The Portfolio seeks maximum real return, consistent with prudent investment management.

 Fees and Expenses of the Portfolio

 This table describes the fees and expenses that you may pay if you buy, hold and sell Administrative Class shares of the Portfolio.
 You may pay other fees, such as commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 Overall fees and expenses of investing in the Portfolio are higher than shown because the table does not reflect variable contract fees and expenses.